alan49chan/VitalLink_SW_Final_Project/README.md

 ###### 1.2 Scope
 **In Scope (Pilot Version):**
-- Patient-side mock sensor data collection and history visualization
+- Patient-side sensor data collection and history visualization
 - Doctor-side real-time monitoring with alerts and trend analysis
 - **Login authentication** for both Patient and Doctor to protect privacy
 - **Live video and audio consultation** (WebRTC)